Signature Private Tour · 13 Days · 12 Nights

 • Fes arrival

-Fes el-Bali is one of the wonders of the world — a 9th-century city with no cars, no new buildings, and no significant changes to its urban fabric in over a thousand years.
-Your licensed local guide reveals its layers: the Attarine Medersa (a 14th-century theological school whose courtyard is one of the most beautiful enclosed spaces in the Islamic world), the Chouara Tanneries (where leather has been processed in the same stone vats since the 11th century), the Mellah (Jewish quarter), and the gates of the Royal Palace.
-Take lunch on a rooftop terrace with a panoramic view across the sea of minarets, rooftops, and cedar-wood balconies.
+Fes el-Bali was founded in 789 AD and has barely changed.
+Your licensed local guide — born in the medina — takes you through the Attarine Medersa (a 14th-century theological school whose courtyard is one of the most beautiful enclosed spaces in the Islamic world), the Chouara Tanneries (leather processed in the same stone vats since the 11th century), the Mellah, and the Royal Palace gates.
+Lunch on a rooftop with panoramic medina views.

 • Attarine Medersa